Playwrights

 /

-Featured image for “Alan Bennett in Five Plays”
+Featured image for “Alan Bennett In Five Plays”

 February 19, 2021

-Alan Bennett in Five Plays
+Alan Bennett In Five Plays

 From his infamous Talking Heads monologues to witty depictions of real people, discover the breadth of Alan Bennett’s work through five selected plays.